-To participate you must be a fluent music reader and play a string instrument, piano or be an intermediate level-and-above woodwind player in Grades 4 – 12.
+Registration closes January 15.
+To participate you must be a fluent music reader and play a string instrument, piano or be an intermediate level and above woodwind player in Grades 4 – 12.

 Come join us and experience the joy of playing chamber music!
 Learn more about finding your ‘musical voice.’
 This is a collaborative music program that gives kids a great way to develop their musical skills while working with their peers.
-All students work in set chamber music groups coached by high level professional musicians, plus: chamber orchestra for strings working with Michael Davis, former concertmaster of the Louisville Symphony Orchestra; flute choir for flutes; and piano four hands for pianists.
-Enrichment classes and guest artists, like members of the Miami String Quartet and the Front Range Chamber Players, are dispersed throughout both semesters.
+All students work in set chamber music groups coached by high level professional musicians, plus: chamber orchestra for strings working with Michael Davis, former concertmaster of the Louisville Symphony Orchestra; woodwind ensemble; and piano four hands for pianists.
+Master classes with guest artists include festival artists from WinterFest and Front Range Chamber Players take place throughout both semesters.

 Build your technical skills while gaining a greater understanding of how to play musically.
 Come join us for a great way to learn more about different styles of music, how to play in a small group, feel musically confident and have your own voice.
 We’ll help you build technical skills and get a greater understanding of how to play musically.

 Don’t forget!
 We’ve established a Chamber Music Academy College Scholarship Fund.
 Enroll in the program for at least 3 consecutive years and you are eligible to apply for a $2000 scholarship for a graduating high school senior.
 This award can be used at any 4-year college in the pursuit of any declared major and will be first awarded in 2020.